PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 | `SendPlainMessage(To,Text[,Subject[,Language]])`                       | Sends a plain-text XMPP message to a recipient `To`, with an optional `Subject` and `Language`.                                                                                                                                                                                                                                                                                                                                                                                                                                       | `SendPlainMessage(To,"Hello there.")`                              |
 | `SendProposal(ContractId,Jid,Role,Proposal)`                           | Sends a contract proposal with ID `ContractId` to an XMPP client using address `JID`, for signing as `Role`.
 Message inclues a `Proposal` text.                                                                                                                                                                                                                                                                                                                                                                                       | `SendProposal(ContractId,ContactJid,"Creator","Please sign.")`     |

-#### Multi-User Chat Extensions (available in Waher.Service.LittleSister, Waher.Service.IoTBroker)
+#### Multi-User Chat Extensions (available in Waher.Service.LilSis, Waher.Service.IoTBroker)

-The following functions are available in applications using Multi-User Chat, such as the `Waher.Service.LittleSister` library, part of Lil'Sis'^TM, and the `Waher.Service.IoTBroker` library, part of the Neuron^TM.
+The following functions are available in applications using Multi-User Chat, such as the `Waher.Service.LilSis` library, part of Lil'Sis'^TM, and the `Waher.Service.IoTBroker` library, part of the Neuron^TM.

 | Function                                                          | Description                                                                                                                                                                | Example |